Factbox: Layoffs in corporate Australia, New Zealand as coronavirus crisis deepens

 ** Australia’s biggest supermarket chain Woolworths to hire 20,000 in the next month.
 Some of the new hires will be those re-deployed from its the pubs and hotels business, ALH Group.
 Woolworths also plans to offer short-term roles to 5,000 Qantas employees put on leave.

-** Coles (COL.AX) has added 7,000 people to its ranks, and said it plans to hire another 5,000 to meet increasing demand at its supermarkets and liquor stores.
+** Coles has added 7,000 people to its ranks, and said it plans to hire another 5,000 to meet increasing demand at its supermarkets and liquor stores.

-** Australia’s biggest telecom company Telstra (TLS.AX) will freeze a 6,000-employee cull and hire 1,000 due to growing volumes at call centres.
+** Australia’s biggest telecom company Telstra will freeze a 6,000-employee cull and hire 1,000 due to growing volumes at call centres.

-** BHP Group (BHP.AX), the world’s biggest miner, says it will hire 1,500 temporary workers, some to be offered permanent roles after six months.
+** BHP Group, the world’s biggest miner, says it will hire 1,500 temporary workers, some to be offered permanent roles after six months.

 Reporting by Nikhil Kurian Nainan and Anushka Trivedi in Bengaluru; Editing by Byron Kaye, Shounak Dasgupta and Sherry Jacob-Phillips